-Copyright and trademark violation can do severe damage to your blog.
+Copyright and trademark violations can do severe damage to your blog.
 You may end up losing the domain.
 So it’s better to be careful before choosing the domain.
-Make sure that your domain-name is not going to conflict other commercial names.
+Make sure that your domain-name is not going to conflict with other commercial names.
 For example, you cannot use terms like Facebook, WordPress, etc on your domain.
 However, I am not a lawyer.
 I cannot help you professionally.
-If you have any confusions, you should talk with an attorney.
+If you have any confusion, you should talk with an attorney.

 7. Singular Vs Plural

 BestProducts.com is the main domain.
 But some people might visit BestProduct.com instead of BestProducts.com.
 If your domain contains such a thing, I’d recommend you to buy both domains.
 This way you will not lose any visitors.
 You can choose one as primary domain and redirect another to the main domain.

 8. Make Sure Social URLs Are Available